What Defines Financial Abuse?

 Sound familiar?

 The law in Victoria states that financial abuse is a form of family violence.
 Family violence is when one person uses power and control over another.
-Family violence is a repeated pattern of behaviour, and can occur between partners or other family members.
+It is a repeated pattern of behaviour and can occur between partners or other family members.
 Many people think of family violence as either physical injury or emotional abuse.
-However, withholding money, controlling the household spending or refusing to include you in financial decisions can be defined as family violence.
-Financial abuse can be present with other forms of abuse, like physical or emotional abuse, but can also be present without these other behaviours.
+However, withholding money, controlling household spending, or refusing to include you in financial decisions can also be defined as family violence.
+Financial abuse can be present with other forms of abuse, like physical or emotional abuse, but it can also occur on its own.

-- Taking control of someone else’s finances (e.g. being in charge of all the household income and paying the other person an allowance)
+- Taking control of someone else’s finances (e.g., being in charge of all household income and paying the other person an allowance)

-- Controlling how all of the household income is spent
+- Controlling how all household income is spent

 - Forcing a family member to claim social security benefits like Centrelink